tosinmartins/PASTE-FINANACIALS/README.md

   *  The dataset was downloaded from kaggle.
   *  The dataset includes sales transactions with details on product pricing, discounts, and costs.
   *  Data is cleaned and transformed using Power Query for consistency.

+ ## Report

+ Power BI dashboards present KPIs through charts, tables, and slicers for interactive filtering.
+ Insights are derived by analyzing trends and segment performance.